openshift/origin/README.md

 The current design has a long path for packets directed for the overlay network.
 There are two veth-pairs, a linux bridge, and then the OpenVSwitch, that cause a drop in performance of about 40%

-Hand-crafted solutions that eliminate the long-path to just a single veth-pair bring the performance close to the wire.
+An optimzed solution that eliminates the long-path to just a single veth-pair bring the performance close to the wire.
 The performance has been measured using sockperf.

   | openshift-sdn | openshift-sdn (optimized) | without overlay
 --- | --------- | ------- | ------
 Latency | 112us | 84us | 82us

+The optimized solution is available for use with OpenShift/Kubernetes only.
+Use '-kube' option with openshift-sdn on all hosts.
+And use the network_plugin for OpenShift/Kubernetes as 'redhat/openshift-ovs-subet'.

 #### TODO

- - Add more options, so that users can choose the subnet to give to the cluster.
-The default is hardcoded today to "10.1.0.0/16"
- - Performance enhancements, as discussed above
- - Usability without depending on openshift
+ - Network isolation between groups of containers